Night, Night: Time-Honoured Polish Bedtime Cartoons

-Broadcast on TVP1 since the 1950s, Dobranocki is an instalment of cartoon shorts that marked every Polish child's bedtime.
-Through those 60 years, despite minor scheduling modifications across the decades, the programme ran from 7 pm and 7:30 pm, right before the evening news.
-The names Dobranocki and Wieczorynki mean good nighters and eveningers respectively, and episodes wrapped up with a delightful DOBRANOC sign inviting children to settle in for sleep with their beloved characters in mind.
+Broadcast on TVP1 (Polish national television) since the 1950s, Dobranocki is an instalment of cartoon shorts that marked every Polish child's bedtime.
+Over soxty years, despite minor scheduling modifications across the decades, the programme ran from 7pm and 7:30pm, right before the evening news.
+The names Dobranocki and Wieczorynki mean good nighters and eveningers respectively, and episodes wrapped up with a delightful 'DOBRANOC' (good night) sign inviting children to settle in for sleep with their beloved characters in mind.

 Bolek and Lolek were joined by Tola in 1973, a girl character requested by girls in the viewing audience.
 However the resolute Tola only took part in 30 episodes.
 A recognised Polish production, the cartoon aired in 80 countries around the world and was one of the few animated movies allowed to be broadcast by Iranian television just after the revolution of 1979.

 While Snoopy lies around on his rooftop, Reksio is capable of repairing his own dog house.
 This multi-talented polyglot is friends with the hens, cats, other dogs and their owners.
 The cartoon with the anthropomorphist mongrel dog surfaced in 1967 and ran until 1990.
-Coming from the clipboard of Lechosław Marszałek of the Bielsko-Biała Cartoon Studio, Reksio made it to 65 episodes and became the People's Republic of Poland most recognised dog, alongside the German shepherd from Siberia, Szarik, from the superb black-and-white war series Czterej pancerni i pies / Four tank-men and a dog.
+Coming from the clipboard of Lechosław Marszałek of the Bielsko-Biała Cartoon Studio, Reksio made it to 65 episodes and became the People's Republic of Poland most recognised dog, alongside the German shepherd from Siberia, Szarik, from the live-action black-and-white war series Four Tank-Men and a Dog.

-If it weren't for an epic gaffe by Bronisław Pawlik, the zany actor who played comic parts in various movies, a man and a talking teddy bear would not have attracted so much attention.
-Being pent up in a window talking to a stuffed bear for years, the trained theatre actor said, "And now my dear children, you can kiss the teddy on the arse" [editor's translation] while the cameras were rolling.
-The momentary lapse cost him his job.
-Miś z okienka / Bear in the Window aired from 1958 to 1973.
+If it weren't for an epic gaffe by Bronisław Pawlik, the zany actor who played comic parts in various movies, a man and talking teddy bear would never have attracted so much attention.
+After being pent up in a window talking to a stuffed bear for years, the trained theatre actor said 'And now my dear children, you can kiss the teddy on the arse' [editor's translation] while the cameras were rolling.
+This momentary lapse cost him his job.
+Miś z Okienka (Teddy in the Window) aired from 1958 to 1973.

 His antics only graced the screens from 1973 to 1975 – but his resourceful ideas bemused and amused.
 In a country under foreign rule with empty store shelves, Dobromir's inventiveness lent support to and inspired a lot of DIY.
 The boy uses his brilliant ideas to help his grandfather with small household repairs or gardening.
-The 20 episodes, each 10 minutes long, starred the red-haired boy and were created by Roman Huszczo and the author of a popular TV show, Do It Yourself, Adam Słodowy, at the Film Miniature's Studio.
+Its twenty episodes, each 10-minutes long, starred the red-haired boy and were created by Roman Huszczo and Adam Słodowy, the man behind the popular TV show Do It Yourself at the Film Miniature's Studio.

 Every country has its favourite bear, and this is Poland's.
-Miś Uszatek / Teddy Floppy-Ear was a children's celebrity.
+The eponymous star of Miś Uszatek (Teddy Floppy-Ear) was a children's celebrity.
 He demonstrated prudence and wisdom while retaining a will to experience and have fun.
 He had everything it takes it be a good leader and presided over a gang of lovable mischief-makers that included Rabbit, Piglet, Bunnies and a dog.

-His cartoon version was first animated in 1975 by Se-ma-for, the lusciously resourceful animation crew at the Lodz Film Studio.
-A 10-second animation was the result of 240 movements of a 20-centimetre doll.
+His cartoon version was first animated in 1975 by Se-ma-for, the lusciously resourceful animation crew at the Łódź Film Studio.
+That 10-second animation was the result of 240 movements of a 20-centimetre doll.

-In a unique combination of mythological themes - the Dragon of Wawel Hill - and medieval realities - the castle of King Krak - with modern gadgets such as cars and phones, the cartoon was an animated spy drama.
+In a unique combination of mythological themes (the Dragon of Wawel Hill) and Mediaeval realities (the castle of King Krak) with modern gadgets such as cars and phones, this cartoon was an animated spy drama.
 The most popular thriller of the 1969-70 season, Professor Baltazar Sponge was created by Stanislaw Pagaczewski and turned into a cartoon in the 1970s by the Animated Film Studio in Bielsko-Biała.